-I drew Johnathan in a Midori cotton sketchbook with Copic markers and Prismacolor coloured pencils.
+I drew this in a Midori cotton sketchbook with Copic markers and Prismacolor coloured pencils.

-I drew this with a dark grey Unipin fineliner in my Moleskine watercolour sketchbook, painted it with Zecchi Toscana watercolours and finished it with Prismacolor coloured pencils.
+I drew Sydney in a Moleskine watercolour sketchbook with a Unipin grey brush fineliner, painted her with Sennelier watercolours and finished the portrait off with Prismacolor coloured pencils.

 This is drawn from an inspiration photo on Sktchy of Catherine posing as Frida Kahlo.
 Since Frida is one of my favourite artists and inspirations it should be no surprise that the photo found its way to the top of my Sktchy queue as soon as I saw it.
 I used Copic markers and Prismacolor coloured pencils to draw it in my Midori cotton sketchbook.